 For those with five to nine years of experience, average earnings amount to about $18.17 per hour.
 Overall, the greater share of St. Mary's Medical Center folks have one to four years of experience and earn an average $17.47 per hour.

 Being a Certified Critical Care Registered Nurse certainly has its perks — salaries approach $38.00 per hour and far exceed the paychecks of those without certification.
 St. Mary's Medical Center workers who hold an Associate Degree Nursing (ADN), Associate Degree in Nursing are also well compensated, earning $28.56 on average.

 The highest-paying skill in this position seems to be Emergency Room; individuals who report it as part of the repertoire have a median income of around $45.00 per hour.
 Medicine / Surgery also popped up often in the survey as an important skill; close to an eighth of employees surveyed report using it at work.
 Many workers usually know Operating Room / OR, Electronic Medical Records, and Cardiology as well.

 The number of female employees who completed the survey outweighs the number of men; the female-to-male ratio is more than 3 to 1.

 Benefits and Perks

-Although the firm compensates over one-half of workers for vacation days, it only pays 38 percent for sick time.
+St. Mary's Medical Center lets only half of respondents take paid vacation and only two in five employees take sick leave.
 The firm looks out for its employees by sponsoring assorted retirement savings plans such as a 403(b) plan and a 401(k) plan.
-For a large number of employees, benefits include health insurance, and the larger part of respondents get dental coverage, too.
-Advantages of working here also include life insurance, tuition reimbursement, and 401(a).
+For most survey participants, benefits include health insurance, and the larger part of employees get dental coverage, too.
+Perks also include life insurance, tuition reimbursement, and private medical insurance (pmi).